Presidio CompositesCarbon Inspection

 Recommendation.
 A single-word classification: Pass, Minor concerns, Significant concerns, or Inconclusive.
 The meaning of each is documented in the report itself.

 Photo documentation.
-Every photo you submit is included, each with the inspector's caption noting what the photo shows.
-Captions are the working memory of the report — you can trust that anything not mentioned in a caption wasn't a finding.
+Every photo is included (submitted by you for online, captured by the inspector for in-person and concierge), each with the inspector's caption noting what the photo shows.
+Captions are the working memory of the report; anything not mentioned in a caption wasn't a finding.

 What the report doesn't include